 2017-18 Academic Year News

-Faculty, Student, Alumni Notes
+Student, Faculty, Alumni Notes

 - At Reunions, Sir Gordon Wu, Princeton Class of 1958, was presented the Distinguished Alumni Award by the Asian American Alumni Association of Princeton (A4P).
 In his acceptance speech, he spoke of Princeton Asian and Asian American alums’ engagements with ideas of American democracy on the world stage.

 - Hendrik “Dirk” Hartog, professor of history and Class of 1921 Bicentennial Professor in the History of American Law and Liberty, was one of four recipients of Graduate Mentoring Awards from the McGraw Center for Teaching and Learning.
-He was honored during the Graduate School hooding ceremony on Monday, June 4, on Cannon Green.

 - Professor of History Alison Isenberg’s Designing San Francisco: Art, Land and Urban Renewal in the City by the Bay received the 2018 PROSE Award in Architecture & Urban Planning, and a John Brinckerhoff Jackson Book Prize from the Foundation for Landscape Studies.